spryker/spryker-docs/docs/scos/user/user-guides/202009.0/back-office-user-guide/administration/tax-rates/managing-tax-rates.md

 title: Managing tax rates
 description: Use these procedures to create, update, view and/or delete tax rates and tax sets in the Back Office.
 originalLink: https://documentation.spryker.com/v6/docs/managing-tax-rates
+originalArticleId: ee2efd18-d6a9-4bc2-abdd-8c909e995e4c
 redirect_from:
   - /v6/docs/managing-tax-rates
   - /v6/docs/en/managing-tax-rates
 ---

-This document describes how to create, edit, and delete [tax rates](https://documentation.spryker.com/docs/tax).
+This document describes how to create, edit, and delete [tax rates](/docs/scos/dev/features/202009.0/tax/tax.html).

 ## Prerequisites
 To start working with tax rates, go to **Administration > Tax Rates**.